peternikitakis/task_organizer/README.md

 ## Overview

 This microservice receives a list of tasks and returns them sorted in ascending order by due date.
-It supports validation by skipping tasks with missing or invalid dates.
+It supports robust validation by skipping tasks with missing or invalid dates.
 The API follows REST principles and communicates using JSON.

 ---